aguegu/python-wkhtmltopdf/README.md

-A simple and direct python wrapper for the wkhtmltopdf lib (https://github.com/wkhtmltopdf/wkhtmltopdf) inspired by inspired by Qoda\'s python-wkhtmltopdf
+A simple and direct python wrapper for the wkhtmltopdf lib (https://github.com/wkhtmltopdf/wkhtmltopdf) inspired by inspired by [Qoda's python-wkhtmltopdf](https://github.com/qoda/python-wkhtmltopdf)

 ## Requirements